microsoft/WhatTheHack/xxx-IntroToKubernetes/Coach/Solution-02B.md

 - The students should have sample dockerfiles for both content-api and content-web.
 These are located in the `/Challenge-02` folder of their `Resources.zip` package.
 They will use these Dockerfiles in conjunction with the source code in the `/Challenge-01` folder for content-web and content-api.

-**NOTE:** Before the hack, it is the Coach's responsibility to download and package up the contents of the /Student/Resources folder of this hack into a "Resources.zip" file.
-The coach should then provide a copy of the Resources.zip file to all students at the start of the hack.
+**NOTE:** Before the hack, it is the Coach's responsibility to download and package up the contents of the `/Student/Resources` folder of this hack into a `Resources.zip` file.
+The coach should then provide a copy of the `Resources.zip` file to all students at the start of the hack.
+The student guide refers to relative path locations within this zip package.

 If the students get stuck, point them to the ACR documentation for building a container image in Azure: